GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/README.md

 ```

 ## 9. Calculate alpha rarefaction curves

-First you have to collapse the taxonomy, so that you are rarefying based on species assignments and not ASVs.
-I am going to rarefy from a depth of 100 to 20,000 reads.
+To find out what depth of sequencing we need to recover all of the diversity in our samples, we can create rarefaction curves.
+But first, you have to collapse the taxonomy, so that you are rarefying based on species assignments and not ASVs (which we are not interested in, but microbial people are).
+I am going to rarefy from a depth of 100 to 20,000 reads to begin with.
 ```
 qiime taxa collapse \
   --i-table merged_table_noBirdsMammalsUnassigned.qza \